nullptrz/FSD_Main_System/README.md

   # Known Bugs #
   ---------------------------------------------

     - Colors extend when CMD is resized
+    - Windows Access Issues when Creating Path/File